-- (A) The Seminole Improvement District (SID) is an independent special purpose government, which was established in 1970 pursuant to Chapter 70-854, Laws of Florida, codified pursuant to Chapter 2000-432, Laws of Florida.
+- Section 1: The City Council may sit as or establish a Planning and Zoning Board for the purpose of taking action on the following applications: - (A) Conditional Uses.
+The Planning and Zoning Board shall make recommendations to the City Council regarding conditional uses. - (B) Variances.
+The Planning and Zoning Board shall make final determinations on applications for variances, which decisions are appealable to City Council. - ARTICLE 1.9 INTERACTION WITH SID.
+The Seminole Improvement District (SID) is an independent special purpose government, which was established in 1970 pursuant to Chapter 70-854, Laws of Florida, codified pursuant to Chapter 2000-432, Laws of Florida.
 SID is empowered to construct and maintain a number of public works and utilities, including water, wastewater, drainage, irrigation, water management, parks, recreation facilities, roads, and related activities.
-The relationship between the City and SID is governed by the City of Westlake Charter and the Interlocal Agreement between the City of Westlake and the Seminole Improvement District Regarding the Provision of Certain Services, Infrastructure, and Public Facilities and for Assurance of Non-Duplication of Services dated February, 2018, as these documents may be amended from time to time. - (B) When any requirement of these LDRs conflicts with any requirement of SID, the requirement of SID shall control. - (C) When a function or service is provided by SID, SID shall be the exclusive provider of that service or function. - (D) Whenever a permit, application, proposal, or development order will impact SID facilities, services, infrastructure, or property, SID shall be included in the development review process. - (E) The City shall coordinate with SID to create joint applications and efficient processes whenever possible to facilitate the development process and the working relationship between the City and SID. - Section 2: LDRs Not Retroactive.
+The relationship between the City and SID is governed by the City of Westlake Charter and the Interlocal Agreement between the City of Westlake and the Seminole Improvement District Regarding the Provision of Certain Services, Infrastructure, and Public Facilities and for Assurance of Non-Duplication of Services dated February, 2018, as these documents may be amended from time to time. - (A) Pursuant to the Interlocal Agreement described above, SID shall have the exclusive authority to set requirements and standards for, review, approve, and issue permits for: the facilities in SID's Water Control Plan; parks; potable water, wasterwater, and reclaimed water utility services and facilities; irrigation water service; roadways and transportation infrastructure; and surface water management and drainage.
+SID and the City shall only review those items or matters over which it has jurisdiction, and no party shall deny a permit or authorization on grounds over which it has no jurisdiction. - (B) Pursuant to the City Charter, the City shall not exercise any function or provide any service being performed by or provided by SID. - (C) Whenever a permit, application, proposal, or development order will impact SID facilities, services, infrastructure, or property, SID shall be included in the development review process.

+(D) The City shall coordinate with SID to create joint applications and efficient processes whenever possible to facilitate the development process and the working relationship between the City and SID.

+ARTICLE 1.10 LDRS NOT RETROACTIVE.
 Amendments to these LDRs are not retroactive.
 Developments with final development orders approved prior to the effective date of these LDRS, or prior to a modification of the LDRs, do not need to comply with the new or modified LDRs unless or until there is an application to modify the development order.

-Section 3: Severability.
+ARTICLE 1.11 SEVERABILITY.
 It is the declared legislative intent of the City Council that if any part, section, subsection, paragraph, subparagraph, subsubparagraph, sentence, phrase, clause, term, or word of these LDRs is declared unconstitutional by the final and valid judgment or decree of any court of competent jurisdiction, this declaration of unconstitutionality or invalidity shall not affect any other part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term, or word of these LDRs.